intelligo1466/cumRoc3/README.md

-# %cumRoc3 -- Cumulative ROC curve analysis of three-level (ternary) ordinal outcomes
+# %cumRoc3 -- Cumulative ROC curve analysis of three-level ordinal outcomes
 **%cumRoc3** is a SAS® macro that implements cumulative ROC curve analysis for three-level (ternary) ordinal outcomes and comprises a two-stage semiprametric method where Stage 1 is cumulative logit regression and Stage 2 is cumulative ROC curve analysis.
 Analysis includes identification of cutpoints that discriminate ordinal outcome levels based on ROC curve-based criteria -- Total Accuracy, Youden Index, Matthews Correlation -- as well as calculation of parametric cutpoints from cumulative logit regression parameters.
 * Three operational modes
 	1: Complete procedure [DEFAULT]: analysis, post-processing, reporting